4myc/trip-planner-backend/README.md

 rails s
 ```

-3. Inside the front-end folder in the terminal, run the following:
+3. Inside the front end folder in the terminal, run the following:
 ```
 npm install
 npm start